Imagine being unable to read a paragraph or follow a conversation without your mind wandering.

-Now imagine your friends and family telling you that attention deficit hyperactivity disorder (ADHD) isn’t a real condition, and you should just try harder.
+Now imagine your friends and family telling you that attention deficit hyperactivity disorder (ADHD) is not a real condition, and you should just try harder.

 Stigma is a negative stereotype or perception about certain characteristics, often based on misinformation or misunderstanding.
 It can lead to harmful consequences, especially when health is involved.
 Mental health conditions are frequently subject to stigma.

-Despite growing public knowledge and awareness of mental health conditions, there are several common misunderstandings about ADHD that lead to stigma.
+Despite growing public knowledge and awareness of mental health conditions, there are several common misunderstandings about ADHD that persist and lead to stigma.

 According to Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD), these myths include the following: